OWASP/www-project-threat-dragon/docs-2/usage/config/local.md

 ---

-title: Github repo testing
+title: Configure Local access
 layout: col-document
 tags: threatdragon
 document: Threat Dragon version 2.4
-permalink: /docs-2/github-repo/
+permalink: /docs-2/local-file/

 ---

 {% include breadcrumb.html %}

+[Threat Dragon](http://owasp.org/www-project-threat-dragon) can be run as a web application.
+If local file access is needed then some configuration is necessary.

-## Github repository access
+## Local file access

-This page is a step by step explanation of how to configure the Threat Dragon Web App for github access.
+This page is a step by step explanation of how to configure the Threat Dragon Web Application for local file system access only.
 Most of these steps assume that the Threat Dragon web application is being used for learning or testing purposes, if it is in a production environment then ensure that full security controls are in place for any public accessible or sensitive use.

 ### Decide on configuration

-There are various configuration parameters that need to be determined at the outset.
+There are a couple of configuration parameters that need to be determined at the outset.

 The Node environment - is it 'test', 'production' or 'development'?
 Going with 'development' because using 'production' enforces secure cookies that is not needed here,